fortinet/autoscale-core/docs/autoscale_setting_items.md

 _description_: the description of the setting item.

-_jsonEncoded_: the boolean indicator whether this setting contains plaintext value of json encoded value.
+_jsonEncoded_: the Boolean indicator whether this setting contains plaintext value of JSON encoded value.

-_editable_: the boolan indicator whether this setting is allowed to change its value or not.
+_editable_: the Boolean indicator whether this setting is allowed to change its value or not.

 | _settingKey_ | _description_ | _jsonEncoded_ | _editable_ |
 | --- | --- | --- | --- |